-The average Google page speed insights score is 56/100 within the Australian Education Sector.
-The speed of your website pages and overall speed of your website is [...]Read Article
+The average Google page speed insights score is 65/100 for NSW Law Firms.
+The speed of your website pages and overall speed of your website is the [...]Read Article

 For each new subscriber, we give a treat to one of our four-legged friends.
 Please check your inbox and confirm your email to be sure you don’t miss anything.